Running pyFastChem¶

 temperature-pressure point of the input structure separately.
 Setting

-the rainout condensation flag to True
+the rainout condensation flag to True enables the calculation

 using the rainout approximation.
 Details on this can be found in